Why do we like natural wood decorative objects?

 By choosing a wooden decorative object to decorate your home, you are opting for a material that is aesthetic, durable and easy to maintain.

 Wood sanding is a finishing technique that consists of projecting sand dust onto the surface of the wood using a compressed air gun.
-The fine sand is able to remove dirt and black bark from the grapevine.
+The fine sand is able to remove dirt and black bark from the vine stock.
 The vine wood is then cleaned with a brush, hoover or blower.

-Discover all the preparation phases of the grapevine carried out in the Vieille branche workshop
+Discover all the preparation phases of the vine stock carried out in the Vieille branche workshop

 Why choose sanded wood over driftwood?